-The impact of COVID-19 is felt by our colleagues, our customers, and our communities.
+The impact of COVID-19 has been felt by our colleagues, our customers, and our communities.
 In response to COVID-19, we implemented efforts to safeguard our team members and enabled a remote work environment.
-In addition, we have taken steps to help our customers in this time of crisis.
-Further, The Sallie Mae Fund, our charitable arm, has made contributions to assist in our hometown communities.
-The following discussion highlights how we are responding and the expected impacts of COVID-19 on our business.
+In addition, we took steps to help our customers during the crisis.
+Further, The Sallie Mae Fund, our charitable arm, made contributions to assist in our hometown communities.

-The COVID-19 crisis is unprecedented and has had a significant impact on the economic environment globally and in the U.S. While we have highlighted below how we have responded to the pandemic and described its financial impact, there is a significant amount of uncertainty as to the length and breadth of the impact to the U.S. economy and, consequently, on us.
-Economists expect the impact of COVID-19 on the U.S. economy to continue to be significant into 2022 and beyond.
-Accordingly, the information below should be read in conjunction with our COVID-19 pandemic risk factor, see Part I, Item 1A.
+The COVID-19 crisis was unprecedented and had a significant impact on the economic environment globally and in the U.S. While we have highlighted below how we responded to the pandemic in 2020 and 2021, the pandemic continued to have lingering impacts on our financial results in 2022.
+As COVID-19 mutates into newer strains, there is a significant amount of uncertainty as to the length and breadth of the impact to the U.S. economy and, consequently, on us.
+The information below should be read in conjunction with our COVID-19 pandemic risk factor, see Part I, Item 1A.
 "Risk Factors - Pandemic Risk " in this annual report on Form 10-K. In addition, see the forward-looking and cautionary statements discussion in this annual report on Form 10-K. Forward-looking statements are subject to risks, uncertainties, assumptions, and other factors that may cause actual results to be materially different from those reflected in such forward-looking statements.
 These factors include, among others, the risks and uncertainties set forth in Part I, Item 1A.
 "Risk Factors" and elsewhere in this annual report on Form 10-K.